ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/update.rst

 - Disable the **DNS** feature for the Indicator
 - Disassociate the ``Bad Guy`` Adversary Group from the Indicator
-- Update the Indicator’s Confidence Rating
+- Update the Indicator's Confidence Rating
 - Replace a ``TLP: AMBER`` Security Label that is applied to the Indicator with a ``TLP: Red`` Security Label
 - Apply a new ``Russia`` Tag to the Indicator without replacing any existing Tags applied to the Indicator.